CompuNanoLab/PlasmaPhysicsLab/Lecture2 /PIC_basics.md

 |:--:|
 |**Figure 3** B-splines $B_n(x)$ with $n=0,1,2,3$.|

-We will focus on the second order splines
+We will focus on the second-order splines

 if the particle sits exactly at a grid point → the contributions